StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-10-27-multi-space-4.markdown

 # Problems with teleporting the player

-I have been having great difficulty with the function of teleportation of the VR player from one space/scene to another.
+I have been having great difficulty with the function of teleportation of the Oculus PlayerController from one space/scene to another.

 I would have thought that would be reasonably straightforward, in the same way as it is for spawning inanimate objects, such as screens and selection panels, by simply changing the transform associated with the player.
 I have set up spawn points and placed these within the individual scenes, then attempted to take their Vector3 positions and applied them to the player's.
 However, I end up moving in an outrageous manner, often ending up outside the area of the scenes, or even off the floor panel altogether, leading the player to end up in freefall.